-So enough of my life changing sob story and on to the most amazing meat I have ever tasted.
-This was the first time I decided to marinade a brisket before smoking it, just to see what it would do.
-Well to sum up what it did, I will never make a brisket again unless it is in this exact marinade recipe.
-Yes it was THAT good.
-I know some of you don't have smokers which is ok, that is why I put oven instructions as well.
-If you do have a grill though, do some google research on how to use your gas or charcoal grill as a smoker because you are really missing out.
-I mean look up two inches at the juices flowing in that picture……Worth every hour I just let it sit and smoke.
-I hope lots of you enjoy this recipe now and in the future, and please come back and leave me a comment with your thoughts.
+So, now on to the most amazing meat, we have ever tasted.
+This was the first time we decided to marinade a brisket before smoking it, just to see what it would do.
+Well to sum up what it did, we will never make a brisket again unless it is in this exact marinade recipe.
+Yes, it was THAT good.
+We know some of you don't have smokers which is ok, that is why we put oven instructions as well.
+If you do have a grill though, do some Google research on how to use your gas or charcoal grill as a smoker because you are really missing out.
+Just look up two inches at the juices flowing in that picture……Worth every hour we just let it sit and smoke.
+We hope lots of you enjoy this recipe now and in the future, and please come back and leave us a comment with your thoughts.

 - 1/3 cup apple cider vinegar